Allan Sherman: Decline

 Sherman's career success was short-lived: after peaking in 1963, his popularity declined rather quickly.
-After the assassination of John F. Kennedy, the public taste for Sherman's type of comedy lessened.
+One analysis speculated the assassination of John F. Kennedy led to public ambivalence towards Sherman's brand of comedy.
 Beginning in 1964, Sherman was among many American acts whose sales were affected badly by the British Invasion (which Sherman skewered in the song "Pop Hates the Beatles", a spoof of "Pop!
 Goes the Weasel").

 By 1965, Sherman had released two albums that did not make the Top 50 and in 1966, Warner Bros.
 Records dropped him from the roster.
 His last album for WB, Togetherness, was released in 1967 to poor reviews and poor sales.
 All of his previous releases had been recorded in front of a live studio audience – or in the case of Live, Hoping You Are the Same, recorded during a Las Vegas performance – but Togetherness was purely a studio recording, and the lack of an audience and their response affected the result, as did the nondescript backup singers and studio orchestra.

 On November 13, 1965, Sherman made a rare primetime television acting appearance in "The Sheriff of Fetterman's Crossing," an episode of Rod Serling's short-lived Western series The Loner (1965–1966).
 Sherman played Walton Peterson Tetley, a local schnook who went off to war and rose to regiment cook before returning home a hero, thanks to tall tales and yarn-spinning.
 The town hails its conquering hero and Tetley is appointed sheriff.
 Series star Lloyd Bridges as William Colton, a wandering Union veteran, comes to town and signs on to be Tetley's deputy, discovering quickly his boss' utter incompetence in the office.
 Tetley receives a threatening note from a gunslinger challenging this purported hero to a gunfight when he arrives on the noon stage, at which point the story becomes a parody of iconic Western movie High Noon (1952).
 Colton sets to teaching the shivering-in-his-boots sheriff courage and gunmanship.
 Sherman's semi-serious and sympathetic performance was strong and his presence an affable one.